 POPs accumulate in the fatty tissues of living organizations and are found at higher concentrations in the food chain.
-The Convention currently targets 30 POPs, 24 of which are targeted for elimination, two are restricted and five are listed for the prevention and reduction of unintentional releases.
+The Convention currently targets 29 POPs.
+26 chemicals are targeted for elimination (annex A9, two are restricted (annex B) and seven are listed for the prevention and reduction of their unintentional releases (annex C).
 Three of the latter are also listed for elimination.

-- Adopted on 22 May 2001 and entered into force on 17 May 2004. - 184 Parties to the Convention. - Secretariat administered by UNEP, located in Geneva, Switzerland, headed by the Executive Secretary, Mr. Rolph Payet.
+- Adopted on 22 May 2001 and entered into force on 17 May 2004. - 185 Parties to the Convention. - Secretariat administered by UNEP, located in Geneva, Switzerland, headed by the Executive Secretary, Mr. Rolph Payet.

-The Conference of the Parties (COP) to the Stockholm Convention meets every two years to review and evaluate the implementation of the Convention.
-A Bureau composed of a
+• The Conference of the Parties (COP) to the Stockholm Convention meets every two years to review and evaluate the implementation of the Convention.
+A Bureau composed of a President and nine Vice-